Get exclusive member benefits & effect social change. Join Today

-Bronchiectasis is a condition where the bronchial tubes of your lungs are permanently damaged and enlarged.
-These damaged air passages allow bacteria and mucus to build up in your lungs, which result in infections and blockages in the airways.
-Bronchiectasis can be treated, allowing you to live a normal life.
-However, it cannot be cured.
-Flare-ups of the condition must be treated promptly to avoid oxygen deprivation to the rest of your body.
+Bronchiectasis is a condition where the bronchial tubes of your lungs are permanently damaged, widened, and thickened.
+These damaged air passages allow bacteria and mucus to build up and pool in your lungs.
+This results in frequent infections and blockages of the airways.

 Symptoms of bronchiectasis can take months or even years to develop.
-Some symptoms are:
+Some typical symptoms include:

-If you are experiencing any of these symptoms, you should see your doctor immediately for diagnosis and treatment.
+If you’re experiencing any of these symptoms, you should see your doctor immediately for diagnosis and treatment.

-There is no cure for bronchiectasis, but prompt treatments can help you to manage the condition.
+There’s no cure for bronchiectasis, but treatment is important to help you manage the condition.
 The main goal of treatment is to keep infections and bronchial secretions under control.
-Preventing further obstructions of the airways and lung damage is also critical.
-Common methods of treating bronchiectasis are:
+It’s also critical to prevent further obstructions of the airways and minimize lung damage.
+Common methods of treating bronchiectasis include:

-You may need the help of a high-frequency, chest wall oscillation vest to rid your lungs of mucus.
+You may need the help of chest physiotherapy.
+One form is a high-frequency chest wall oscillation vest to help clear your lungs of mucus.
 The vest gently compresses and releases your chest, creating the same effect as a cough.
 This dislodges mucus from the walls of the bronchial tubes.

-If your case of bronchiectasis is caused by conditions like immune disorders or COPD, your doctor will treat those conditions as well.
+If conditions like immune disorders or COPD are causing your bronchiectasis, your doctor also will treat those conditions.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.